jackwatters45/odin-book/README.md

 ## next

-- problems + still need to do

-  - make sure link reset works
-  - how to prevent people from randomly going to this these pages

 - tests
-- check todos + readmes backend + frontend

 - commit

-- protect routes redirect
 - current user
   - get working
   - make sure everything that sets it is working